MaxBrandtner/VMInstallerCLI/README.md

 It's goal is to make it as easy and as quick as possible to set up a VM

+CURRENTLY ONLY WORKS UNDER A LIMITED AMOUNT OF CONDITIONS.
+I HAVE NOT ADJUSTED FOR PEOPLE THAT USE A DISPLAY MANAGER OTHER THAN GDM, SDDM, or lightDM.
+PASSING THROUGH INTEGRATED GRAPHICS PROCESSORS MAY NOT WORK.

 ### Dependencies

 #### Ubuntu 22.04